Getúlio Vargas: Legacy

 Many historians have regarded Vargas as the most influential Brazilian politician of the 20th century, as well as the first to draw widespread support from the masses.
 Having fought against the influence of the elite, Vargas guided Brazil through the Great Depression, and he was nicknamed "the Father of the Poor" for his economic reform.
+One of Vargas' enduring political legacies is the campaign to nationalize Brazilian oil reserves.
+The Estado Novo's labor laws are often described through revisionist lenses, with President Lula recalling that he believed they were influenced by Italian Fascist Carta del Lavoro.